hollowaykeanho/hollowaykeanho/profile/README.md

 Here are the available legal documents and licenses deployed across all my products and services.
-Although these documents has my brand name in it, these documents are public usable meaning you can use it anytime and freely.
+Although these documents has my brand name in it, these documents are actually a set of public licenses usable by you.
+Feel free to read through and deploy as per your business interest.

 Of course, you can replace my brand name (except the authorship) into yours as long as you maintain it.

 > **WHY PREFIX MY NAME?**
 >
 > *For name scoping and indentification purposes only* - like I can't claim
 > the generic word "permissive license" worldwide just for me.
-By prefix-ing,
+By prefixing,
-> I scope them down to my authorship - the one I that produced for the public
+> I scope them down to my permissive license.
+That way, other people can use
-> use.
+> the generic terms without causing any conflict and confusion.